Designing for Wind & Snow Loads on Rooftop Solar Arrays

 Wind doesn’t just push against panels; it creates complex aerodynamic forces, including powerful wind uplift, which acts to pull the array off the roof.
 Calculating these forces accurately using ASCE 7 standards is a multi-step process that considers several key variables.

-- Determine Basic Wind Speed: Using the hazard maps provided by ASCE, find the basic design wind speed for the project’s specific location.
-These maps have been revised in ASCE 7-22, especially for hurricane-prone regions.
+- Determine Basic Wind Speed: Using the hazard maps provided by ASCE (or the ASCE Hazard Tool), find the basic design wind speed for the project’s specific location.
+These maps and parameters were updated in ASCE 7-22 and related code adoptions in some regions.

 - Identify the Wind Exposure Category: The terrain surrounding the building dramatically affects wind behavior.
 ASCE defines several categories: